 Similar to the cuddler sleeping position, when a dog likes to sleep back to back, it means they like to cuddle up and get as close as possible by placing their back next to either you or another dog.
 In the simplest form, this position is a sign of love and comfort.

 Meaning: Sleeping back to back indicates a sense of intimacy.
 When a dog sleeps in this position, they are showing you affection and trust.
 According to Jen Jones, “dogs may choose to sleep this way with one person in the home they feel safest with.”
 This can include additional family members or other dogs and cats.

 Whether it’s lying face down on the kitchen floor or sprawled out on your pavement, dogs tend to sleep on a cold surface when they are hot.
 This type of position can take the form of the superman pose or could be similar to the lion’s pose.
 Whatever it is, your dog is likely making sure their tummy is touching the cold surface.

 Meaning: This position is directly related to temperature.
 “Dogs may be hot if they sleep sprawled out on cool surfaces, particularly when they’re on their bellies with legs extended maximizing the amount of unhaired skin that touches the cold floor or ground,” says Dr. Jennifer Coates.
-If you notice your dog seeking out cold surfaces to sleep on, try your best to cool them down and give them some water.
+If you notice your dog seeking out cold surfaces to sleep on, try your best to cool them down with the tips below: